lexnederbragt/doconce_demo/README.md

 * each folder has a script to build the `doconce` file out of individual smaller `doconce` files in the `do_files` folder
 * the `Makefile`, using instructions in the `build.mk` file, is used to generate all the outputs
-* the `Makefile` also generates the `commands.sh` file listing the commands used to generate all output
+* the `Makefile` also generates the `compile.sh` file listing the commands used to generate all output
-* in principle, one could execute this `commands.sh` to (re)create all outputs
+* in principle, one could execute this `compile.sh` to (re)create all outputs